Lupin3000/ESP/doc/003_serial_connection.md

 **First option**

-Here you start `RSHELL` first and in a second step you connect to the microcontroller via `serial` or `telnet`.
+Here you start `rshell` first and in a second step you connect to the microcontroller via `serial` or `telnet`.

 ```shell
 # start rshell